2026 Scholarship awards

 Have worked for a period of at least six months in the previous 18 months or be a current employee of a Center for Consumer Products member company OR your parent/guardian or grandparent must be employed by a Center for Consumer Products member company

-NOT be a previous recipient of the Center for Consumer Products Scholarship—repeat winners are not permitted, however, if you applied and was not selected as a winner, you may reapply.
+NOT be a previous recipient of either the Center for Consumer Products Scholarship, or COPA or CHPTA.
+Repeat winners are not permitted, however, if you applied and was not selected as a winner, you may reapply

 Reside in Canada and be attending or enrolling in an approved Canadian college or university